National frameworks to address hate crime in the United Kingdom

 Scotland

-In Scotland hate crime is defined as behaviour which is both criminal and rooted in prejudice.
-The law currently recognises hate crime based on prejudice towards the following groups: disability; race; religion; sexual orientation; and transgender identity.
-The Hate Crime and Public Order (Scotland) Act 2021 will introduce age and variations in sex characteristics to the list of protected characteristics in Scotland.
-The Act is due to be commenced in early 2024.
+In Scotland hate crime is defined as behaviour that is both criminal and rooted in prejudice.
+The law recognises hate crime based on prejudice towards the following groups: disability; race; religion; sexual orientation; and transgender identity.
+As of 1 April 2024, the Hate Crime and Public Order (Scotland) Act 2021 introduced age and variations in sex characteristics to the list of protected characteristics in Scotland.
+The Act requires police-recorded hate crime and convictions data to be published annually by Scottish Ministers, and with greater detail where known.

 Hate crime victim support